Senate Republicans unveil new tax plan that delays corporate cut, strips popular deduction

 Senate Republicans on Thursday unveiled their own version of a tax reform bill that would cut billions in taxes for individuals and corporations – while clashing with the version preferred by President Trump and House Republicans by delaying a corporate rate cut for a year to lower the cost of the bill.

-The move came as a key committee on Thursday approved a revised version of the House tax bill, which included restoring the adoption tax credit after protests by family advocate groups and other interests.
+The move came as a key House committee on Thursday approved a revised version of its tax bill, which included restoring the adoption tax credit after protests by family advocate groups and other interests.

 The Senate's bill, though, injects new drama into the debate.